-The demand for more cutting edge medical technology is a reality of the veterinary business.
+The demand for more cutting-edge medical technology is a veterinary business reality.
 With the technology comes increased average expenses, but the cost of falling too far behind might be greater than the cost of updating equipment.
 The key is to think about buying equipment as an investment.
-You need to have the capital to make the investment, you have to have a concrete plan and you need enough time to see a return on that investment.
+You need to have the capital to invest, have a concrete plan, and need enough time to see a return on that investment.

-Even if you’re in the right career position to invest in equipment, you still need to step back and make sure it not only improves your quality of medicine, but is also a sound business decision.
-In order to gain perspective and slightly reduce the risk of making a bad decision, I suggest owners perform a full feasibility analysis to see if the equipment is really worth it.
+Even if you’re in the right career position to invest in equipment, you still need to step back and make sure it improves your medicine quality and is a sound business decision.
+To gain perspective and slightly reduce the risk of making a bad decision, I suggest owners perform a full feasibility analysis to see if the equipment is really worth it.

 A feasibility analysis is a tool to gain perspective on a potential investment or business decision.
 Here I just want to give you some information on roughing out a potential return on investment (ROI), a major part of your feasibility analysis.